Jirinrin/semicolon-spammer/README.md

 ### 1.2.3;

 Added `&` to characters that the next line should not start with to add a semicolon; <br>
-Fixed a bug where `//` comments without string-delimiting characters would not be recognised as comments;
+Fixed a bug where `//` comments without string-delimiting characters would not be recognised as comments; <br>

+Added following features:
+-

 ### 1.2.2;